deepanshs/csdmpy/docs/startFromScratch/dimension/generate/monotonic.rst

 .. doctest::

     >>> numpy_array = 10 ** (np.arange(10)/10)
-    >>> x_dim = cp.as_dimension(numpy_array)*cp.ScalarQuantity('A')
+    >>> x_dim = cp.as_dimension(numpy_array, unit='A')
     >>> print(x_dim)
     MonotonicDimension([1.
 1.25892541 1.58489319 1.99526231 2.51188643 3.16227766
      3.98107171 5.01187234 6.30957344 7.94328235] A)

-In the last two examples, we generate a dimensionless MonotonicDimension from the NumPy array and scale its dimensionality by multiplying the object with the appropriate :class:`~csdmpy.ScalarQuantity`.
+When generating MonotonicDimension object using the Numpy array, the array must be monotonic, that is, either strictly increasing or decreasing.

-When using Numpy array, the array must be monotonic, that is, strictly increasing or decreasing.
 An exception will be raised otherwise.

 .. doctest::